 The free One You Easy Meals app is a great way to eat foods that are healthier for you.
 You will find delicious, easy meal ideas to help get you going if you're ever short of inspiration.

-Eating and conditions, illnesses and aging
+Eating and conditions, illnesses and ageing

 As you age, your digestive and immune systems may become less efficient.
 It is important to eat well and nutritiously to get the most out of your food.
 If you have health conditions such as diabetes, arthritis or high blood pressure, your doctor or dietician can help you understand if you need to make changes to what you are eating.